hikerpig/dotty-core/README.md

 # dotty-core
-A simple-minded solver for the game MONO
+A simple-minded solver for the game [MONO](https://appadvice.com/app/mono-colors-and-connections/1347798584) developed by iThinkers Inc.